-- Vision sensors obstructed by dust or smudges on camera lens
+- Vision sensors obstructed by dust/smudges on the camera lens

 - Reflective or very dark floors confusing the optical sensors